purplestencil/js-minicamp-homework-2/README.md

 2. ~Install git.  https://git-scm.com/downloads~
 Git was already installed.

-3. ~Fork and clone this repo.
-When you need to commit use the following commands.~
+3. ~Fork and clone this repo.~
-Forked and cloned the repo using the following commands:
+Forked and cloned the repo.

-	* git status
-	* git add --all
-	* git status
-	* git commit -m "your commit message"
-	* git push origin master

 4. ~Make the tests pass!~
 Updated `exercises.js` and executed `npm test`.
 All tests ran successfully.